studiohawkdev/hawkvision-browserless/README.md

 - Priority support on issues and features.
 - On-premise running as well as running on public cloud providers for commercial/CI purposes for proprietary systems.
-- Ability to modify the source (forking) for your own purposes.
+- Ability to modify the source (forking) for your purposes.

 Not only does it grant you a license to run such a critical piece of infrastructure, but you are also supporting further innovation in this space and our ability to contribute to it!

-If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use browserless under the terms of the GPLv3.
+If you are creating an open-source application under a license compatible with the GNU GPL license v3, you may use browserless under the terms of the GPLv3.
 You can read more about this license [here](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).